SpielerNogard/ATVController/README.md

 -------------------------------------------------------------------

-HOW TO USE
+## HOW TO USE

 Load the page. (http://localhost:3000) (Change port in ATVController.js) On first page load it will create the table in the DB you selected.

-The table will be blank.
+The db table will be blank.
-The first option to the run and build the database with your device info hit
+The first option to the run and build the database with your device info is "Build Info"

+"Build Info"
-"Build Info" This will take your 'ips' list and do the following Get the Name, Proxy (if any) and store this infomation the the db along with the local ip from the 'config and ip files set'.
+This will take your 'ips' list and do the following Get the Name, Proxy (if any) and store this infomation the the db along with the local ip from the 'config and ip files set'.

 "Get all temps"